 Power comes from Citizen’s in-house produced Calibre 9051, which we’ve already seen in the Promaster Mechanical Diver 200M NB6004 and the Series 8 831 Mechanical NB6010 and NB6012.
 This automatic movement runs at a frequency of 28,800vph and uses 24 jewels.
 It offers a decent 42h power reserve and is regulated to run within -10 to +20 seconds of deviation per day.
 As we’ve learned before, this movement is anti-magnetic to fields up to 16,000A/m (approx. 200 Gauss) as close as 1cm away, which is certainly reassuring.
 The movement is hidden from view by a solid titanium caseback.

 The Citizen Promaster Mechanical Diver 200M NB6021 is presented with two strap options.
-The black dial (ref NB6021-17E) is available on a black rubber strap with a waffle-like embossing and titanium pin buckle.
+The black dial (ref NB6021-17E) is available on a black polyurethane strap with a waffle-like embossing and titanium pin buckle.
 The blue dial version (ref.
 NB6021-68L) comes on a Super Titanium three-link bracelet with a folding clasp.
 The price for both models is yet to be confirmed at the time of publication but will be included once known.
-It will be available from Summer 2022 at a price of EUR 650 in black on the rubber strap, and EUR 750 in blue on the titanium bracelet.
+It will be available from Summer 2022 at a price of EUR 650 in black on the polyurethane strap, and EUR 750 in blue on the titanium bracelet.

 Whichever way you look at these watches, which I have done a while now, it’s hard to ignore the rock-solid proposition.
 The watch looks good, feels great on the wrist, and delivers a solid performance in key areas.
 Everything feels sturdy despite the low weight, and it will surely not disappoint on leisurely jumps in the pool, the occasional recreational dive or otherwise.
 It’s just a good, no-nonsense, ISO 6425 compliant dive watch, period.